Support available for sexual and blood borne infections

 Should I get tested?

-Early detection of STIs and BBIs decreases the risk of long-term health complications from these infections.
+Early detection of sexually transmitted infections (STIs) and blood borne infections (BBIs) decreases the risk of long-term health complications from these infections.

 If you've had sex without a condom, including oral sex, see your health care provider or book an appointment at a York Region Sexual Health Clinic to get tested for both STIs and BBIs.
-To find out if you have an SBBI, you need to be tested.
-Otherwise, you could spread a SBBI to a sexual partner without knowing it.
+To find out if you have a sexual and blood borne infection (SBBI), you need to be tested.
+Otherwise, you could spread an SBBI to a sexual partner without knowing it.

 If you are sexually active, you should get tested.
 You should consider getting tested every time you have sex with a new partner, prior to sexual contact, at your regular check-ups, and if you have symptoms such as pain during sex, sores, bleeding after sex, abnormal discharge, and/or abnormal vaginal bleeding.
 It is important to remember that many infections do not have any symptoms.

-Testing for BBIs should be included if you have any one of the following risk factors:
+Testing for blood borne infections (BBIs) should be included if you have any one of the following risk factors:

 - You have engaged in injection, intranasal or inhalation drug use with shared equipment (even once)